Skip to article frontmatterSkip to article content

 });

-When you deploy this recipe, the counter starts at 100.
-If someone creates an instance of this recipe and provides a different value, it will start there instead.
+When you deploy this pattern, the counter starts at 100.
+If someone creates an instance of this pattern and provides a different value, it will start there instead.

 Using Default with Arrays

-Arrays are common in recipes.
+Arrays are common in patterns.
 Let’s create a todo list that starts with a few items already in it:

 1